elbartostrikesagain/rin-ruby-helpers/README.md

     $ bundle install

 ## Dependencies
-R must be installed and rinruby must be able to connect to R
+* R must be installed and rinruby must be able to connect to R
+* You must have a version of rinruby installed.
+The version this gem has been developed against is https://github.com/sebastianzillessen/rinruby, so use caution when developing against other gems.

 ## Usage

 I highly recommend viewing the specs for usage but here is some documentation:

-Install and require RinRuby then include the helpers module on the RinRuby class like so:
+Install and require RinRuby then include the helpers module on the RinRuby class to add the helper methods like so:

 ```
 Class RinRuby